BlaqueDevs/se-assignment-day-4-software-project-management-kangaick/README.md

 The benefits of developing a detailed project schedule include; helps to complete the project in the set timeline, helps reduce delays in releasing, helps each member and team to realize their objectives and helps keep track of each task and prioritize them.
 Gantt charts are helpful in having a detailed project schedule as it helps to monitor projects and schedule tasks in graphs.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+The core issues my software aims to address is price gouging by companies and my main target audience is women.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 Clearly defining the problem is effective in developing a more effective software solution as it enhances understanding and helps understand the root causes.